CONSULTATION • CONSERVATION • REPAIR

 Two re-pointing jobs above.

 This cottage was also very damp inside.
 It need almost 70% repointing but the result was very pleasing.
-I did leave examples of two colours of old lime mortar but removed all the cement.
+We did leave examples of two colours of old lime mortar but removed all the cement.
 Inside, 60% of the walls were taken back to the masonry and given a lime plaster.
-The rear walls and the interiors were treated with mineral paints which I am now using in preference to limewashes and distempers in the right situation.
+The rear walls and the interiors were treated with mineral paints which we are now using in preference to limewashes and distempers in the right situation.

-Below a cob wall has almost fallen and I was able to rescue the situation; and the photos further below show a beautiful flint and brick wall that I rebuilt.
+Below a cob wall has almost fallen and we were able to rescue the situation; and the photos further below show a beautiful flint and brick wall that we rebuilt.

 This wall can certainly be read to tell the story of change over the years.
 The pity is that the roof tiles do not have a sufficient drip line and so on-going maintenance is anticipated unless this is also addressed.